Places to Visit

 Asbestos

-What we call asbestos is actually a term used to describe six separate fibrous materials.
+Asbestos is actually a general term used to describe six separate fibrous materials.
 All have separable long fibers that are strong and flexible.

-Asbestos is a widely used material which forms the basis of more than 3,000 separate products.
+Asbestos forms the basis of more than 3,000 separate products.
 For example, brake pads, roofing and cement pipe for water distribution.
 It has been a popular product since the 1800s because of its strength and resistance to heat.
 It is very absorbent and has great tensile strength.

 Asbestos exists in natural sources, but the main exposure to humans is from the breakdown of manufactured products.
 Use of asbestos cement for water pipes has been the main contributor of asbestos to water supplies.